 - The worker would be given Thirty days (calendar days) to enable him to make the transfer to another employer, during which he is prohibited from engaging in any work, the first employer will not be allowed to renew this worker’s work visa.

-- After the worker submits his mobility notification at LMRA, the (new) employer submits a new work visa application for the foreign worker.
+- After the worker submits his transfer notification at LMRA, the (new) employer submits a new work visa application for the foreign worker.

-D - In all mobility cases (except C above)
+D - In all transfer cases (except C above)

-- The new employer commits to pay the new work permit fees within thirty days from the date of the mobility approval; otherwise the approval will be declined.
+- The new employer commits to pay the new work permit fees within thirty days from the date of the transfer approval; otherwise the approval will be declined.

 - The foreign worker would not be allowed to mobilize / transfer in the following cases: